c0ns0le/Apple-Store-Crawler/README.md

 If you need any specific extraction, let me know so we can figure out whats the best way to do it.

 # About me
-My name is Marcello Lins, i am a 23 y/o developer from Brazil who works with BigData and DataMining techniques at the moment.
+My name is Marcello Lins, i am a 25 y/o developer from Brazil who works with BigData and DataMining techniques at the moment.

 http://about.me/marcellolins

 # What is this project about ?

-The main idea of this project is to gather/mine data about apps of the Google Play Store and build a rich database so that developers, android fans and anyone else can use to generate statistics about the current play store situation
+The main idea of this project is to gather/mine data about apps of the Apple ITunes Store and build a rich database so that developers, iOS fans and anyone else can use to generate statistics about the current play store situation

 There are many questions we have no answer at the moment and we should be able to answer than with this database.